AanZee/conventions/CSS.md

-# CSS & CSS Preprocessor Coding Conventions
+# CSS & CSS Preprocessor Conventions

 ## Grouping & Ordering

 ### Rules should be ordered based on specificity.

 **Order should be:**

 1. vendors (e.g. Bootstrap, jQuery UI)
 2. vendor-overrides (to re-declare some vendor CSS, if needed)
 3. settings (variables and configs, e.g. colors, fonts, font-sizes)